-In case you haven’t heard, Wine Enthusiast has awarded Santa Barbara the 2021 Wine Region of the Year, and I can’t think of a better reason to visit and explore the best of Santa Barbara wineries right now.
+In case you haven’t heard, Santa Barbara was named Wine Region of the Year by Wine Enthusiast last fall, and I can’t think of a better reason to visit and explore the best of Santa Barbara wineries right now.

 After visiting the region more than a few times, I've put together this guide to Santa Barbara Wineries.
 The guide has my personal reviews of wine tasting experiences both in the tasting rooms located throughout the city, as well as the wineries, vineyard estates, and tasting rooms spread across the surrounding wine country.
 Because you’ll definitely want to explore the region for at least two days, there are recommendations for where to stay, where to eat, and what to do in Santa Barbara in addition to wine tasting, so you can plan your own perfect getaway as soon as this weekend.

 And if you can’t quite squeeze a trip into your schedule in the immediate future, I’ve included some specific food and Santa Barbara wine pairing recommendations at the end so you can experience Santa Barbara at home.